 - Applicant must be an educator.

 - This committee must include at least one physical therapist assistant educator.

-This subcommittee meets approximately 1 time per year via conference call for 2 hours in the winter.
+This subcommittee meets approximately 2 times per year via conference in the winter and spring.

 Term of Appointees